 For me, this item worked perfectly in one of the cases.
 My blog took 10 seconds to load (average page load) !!!
 I have been racking my brain, and then turned off only 1 plug-in, which constantly accessed the database, the server load speed dropped by almost half.
 Therefore, review all installed plugins and decide if you need them?

-Also, if you understand how to install a function manually, it is better to do it yourself, and not using a plug-in.
+Also, if you understand how to install a function manually, it is better to do it yourself, and not use a plug-in.
 But choose this option if you really understand what you are doing.

 6. Tag nextpage

 I use this tag for articles where there are many images, or in general, this is a photo article.
-For example, 100 photos in an article, I use the nextpage tag to divide by 10 pages, which reduces the page load time, as well as the number of pages viewed on the site from a unique visitor.
+For example, for 100 photos in an article, I use the nextpage tag to divide by 10 pages, which reduces the page load time, as well as the number of pages viewed on the site from a unique visitor.
 More about this tag here – Nextpage.